Skip to content

 The Brain Is the Limiter

-The problem: You've built the fitness.
-Then the road tilts up, the pace lifts, and your brain tells you to stop before your body needs to.
+The problem: You built the fitness.
+Then the road tilts up, the pace lifts, and your head taps out a long time before your legs have to.

-What you'll do: Pacing perception, self-talk, pre-event preparation.
-The applied psychology that closes the gap between your numbers and your race-day performance.
+What you'll do: Pacing perception, self-talk, and a pre-event routine that holds under pressure — the applied psychology that closes the gap between your numbers and your result.

 • 12-min video